< Penticton Outdoos Club - General Info

 SAFETY:

 Hikes and other events are carefully organized to be as safe as possible.
-Hikers etc. are expected to come suitably clothed, with proper boots and equipment, and to be entirely self sufficient with adequate food and drink.
-Individuals are responsible for choosing events that best suit and do not exceed their capabilities.
-If in doubt, ask the leader.
-It is the prerogative of the leader to refuse or turn back any person who, in their opinion, is not properly equipped or fit enough.
+Hikers are expected to come suitably clothed, with proper boots and equipment, and be entirely self-sufficient with adequate food and drink.
+Individuals are responsible for choosing events that best suit, and do not exceed, their capabilities.

 MULTI-DAY HIKING TRIPS:

 Penticton Outdoors Club has been organizing multi-day summer hiking trips to national and provincial parks that offer outstanding hikes.
-In the past two years, these have included three-to five-day trips to Banff National Park, Yoho NP, Waterton Lakes NP, Glacier NP (Montana), the Kootenays, the Purcells and Manning Park.
-Any club member is welcome to propose and plan such a trip for the upcoming summer period.
-Members are responsible for their own camping or other accommodation arrangements, and for transportation, including car sharing.
-Notice of such trips will be sent out electronically by email well in advance.
+Over the years, these have included three-to five-day trips to the Monashees, Banff National Park, Yoho NP, Waterton Lakes NP, Glacier NP (Montana), the Kootenays, the Purcells and Manning Park.

 Website Designed by Kelly Corbett Design